Divisive though the original AirPods are, they have certainly been a hit. In fact, Apple claims they’re the most popular headphones in the world.

 Where the existing AirPods respond to taps to the body, the AirPods Pros' controls have been moved to the stems, which now contain force sensors.
 A quick squeeze on either stem pauses or resumes a track (or answers an incoming call), a double-squeeze skips forward, a triple-squeeze skips back and a long squeeze switches between noise-cancelling modes.

 However, we’re not completely convinced by this approach.
 The squeezes are fiddly to perform, particularly when running or cycling, which you may well do with the AirPods Pros thanks to their sweat- and water-resistance.
-They're not as sports-focused as a rival such as the Jaybird Vistas, but running in the rain is all good.
+They're not as sports-focused as a rival such as the Bose Sport Earbuds, but running in the rain is all good.

-The AirPods Pros stay in our ears when running during testing.
+The AirPods Pros generally stay in the ears well when running.
 They are so light (5.4g each) and comfortable that they can give the impression of not being secure, but they refuse to budge in action.
 Some people may manage to shake them loose, but they are much more secure in place than the original AirPods.
 Third-party fins/hooks that make the fit even more secure are also now fairly widely available and have been tried and liked by members of the review team.

 Apple supplies just three pairs of tips, with two of those hidden beneath a flap at the bottom of the box.
 The message here is that the pre-attached, medium-sized pair should fit most, and you should only dabble with the others if there’s an issue.